sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2023-07-11-ProjectingAPointOnASurface.md

 We look at the problem of finding a projection of a point on a parametrized 2d surface.
 This setting is common in CAD kernels where the parametrized surface is represented using NURBS or Bezier surface.

-There are two ways we can thing about it.
+There are two ways we can think about it.
 1. Finding the point on the surface closest to the given point.
 2. Finding the orthogonal projection of the point on the surface.